 Deploy boards are another feature tightly integrated with Kubernetes, providing insights into the health and status of each CI environment running on Kubernetes.
 DevOps can also easily monitor cluster metrics and performance by enabling the Prometheus and Kubernetes integrations along with easy access to pod logs.

 Argo is an open source CICD project from Argo and Intuit, designed specifically for cloud native applications on Kubernetes.
 It supports automated deployment and delivery of new features and updates to a microservices based application deployed on multiple Kubernetes clusters.

 CICD pipelines in Argo are implemented using Kubernetes CRDs and are referred to as workflows.
-This gives these pipelines are natively integrated with Kubernetes services such as volumes, secrets and RBAC.
-It also means they can be managed using native Kubernetes tools like kubectl.
+Being implemented as CRDs means Workflows are tightly integrated with Kubernetes services such as volumes, secrets and RBAC.
+It also means they can be managed using Kubernetes tools like kubectl.
 Workflows are yaml files that define everything that needs to happen as part of the pipeline.
 Once created the new workflows run as containers inside your own Kubernetes cluster.

 GoCD is a part of the CNCF landscape and is featured as one of the highest starred continuous integration and delivery CICD tools.
-It is tightly integrated with Kubernetes with a simple setup and upgrade mechanism utilising Helm charts.
+It is tightly integrated with Kubernetes and leverages Helm charts to provide a simple setup and upgrade mechanism.

 Once installed the Helm chart spins up an a GoCD server and GoCD elastic agents as Kubernetes pods inside the cluster.
 Elastic agents are dynamic and can scale based on the number of jobs to be executed.

 GoCD pipelines can be defined in both yaml and Json and can be stored in a version control system.
 A GoCD server poller checks these definitions and automatically updates the main GoCD pipeline configuration in case of any modifications.